google/applied-machine-learning-intensive/v2/00_prerequisites/00_introduction_to_python/slides.md

 # Variables Are Dynamically Typed

-* This applies to function parameters too.
+* This applies to function parameters, too.
 * Interpreter will not help you catch mistyped variables.
 * It's only when you try to do an operation for another type that the error will manifest itself.
 * Avoid changing the type of a variable.